 Manpower.
 The professional model has met its objectives, from the starting point down to 190,000 troops (even achieving this early).
 Even the new target of 150,000 does not seem difficult to achieve.
 This also applies to the three branches of the armed forces viewed individually.
 Careers.
-Far from the objectives, however, is the composition of the military, particularly as to non-commissioned officers: warrant officers remain in chronic oversupply and sergeants are understrength.
+Officers are already aligned with the objectives set by the reform.
+Among non-commissioned officers, instead, warrant officers remain in chronic oversupply and sergeants are understrength.
 Without changes in personnel policies, the 2024 deadline may not be met.
 Ageing.
 The new model, based on the figure of the permanent professional, has shown itself vulnerable on the (predictable) front of the progressive increase in the average age.
 To avoid an "army of temporary workers", volunteers were hired on a permanent basis but, for enlisted troops, at a relatively mature age: access to permanent active service comes after an annual renewable service commitment and a similarly renewable four-year service commitment.
 The cut in new recruitment has further aggravated the situation.
 It is no coincidence that the 2015 Defence White Paper aimed at increasing fixed-term positions and lowering the maximum age for new recruits.
 The need remains to help with external career options after discharge.
 Regionalisation.
-In addition to unbalancing the representativeness of the Armed Forces with respect to the Italian regions, this poses problems of family reunification that must be addressed.
+Due to the prevalence of volunteers coming from the South, the representativeness of the Armed Forces with respect to the Italian regions is unbalanced.
+This poses problems of family reunification, too.
 Budget.
+It's the great critical issue of the reform.
 The professional model, based on more expensive permanent personnel on active duty, has proved to be incompatible with a policy of fundamentally stable, if not reduced, budgets in real terms.
 The 2000 reform was aimed not so much at savings as the rationalisation of expenditure: fewer troops but better trained and more experienced ones, greater efficiency.
-The decline in resources has however, imposed - given the need to guarantee the payment of salaries - significant cuts to investments and operational expenditure, i.e. precisely those expenditures that are necessary to keep the Armed Forces operational (including for training).
+Given the need to guarantee the payment of salaries, the decline in resources has imposed significant cuts to investments and operational expenditure, i.e. precisely those expenditures that are necessary to keep the Armed Forces operational (training included).
 Theatres of Operations.
 The main declared objective of the 2000 reform was to increase the quality and quantity of the external projection of the Italian Armed Forces; that commitment has always continued in various theatres of operations.
 As numbers go, the peak reached during the transition from one system to the other has never again been equalled, unless the military involved in the Safe Roads operation are also included.
 It should be noted, however, that at home in Italy this task is carried out by volunteers on annual contracts, the figure most similar to the old conscript.
-Remarks The implementation of the professional model has suffered, and continues to suffer, from critical issues in the initial design, such as the imbalance of long-term personnel and the (evidently too optimistic) aim of remodelling the corps of non-commissioned officers.

-Some changes that have occurred, such as the downward revision of manpower and the need to contain expenditure, have introduced further difficulties and accentuated the original critical issues.
+Remarks The implementation of the professional model has suffered, and continues to suffer, from critical issues such as the imbalance of long-term personnel and the (evidently too optimistic) aim of remodelling the corps of non-commissioned officers.
+Some changes that have occurred, such as the downward revision of manpower and the need to contain expenditure, have introduced new difficulties.
 Considering these objective limitations, one might have expected a level of achievement of the aims that was lower than has been the case.
 The data, on the other hand, bear witness to the considerable ability of the Armed Forces to adapt to major changes.
 The Dossier This is an examination of the transformation of the military - in terms of budget, personnel and operations - in the light of the objectives set by the 2000 reform and its revision starting in 2012.
 The analysis concerns the Army, Navy and Air Force.